 custom 10 User-defined command

-add_processor 15 Hot-swap a processor
+add_processor 15 Register a processor

-create_world 50 Spawn a child world
+create_world 50 Create a world identity

-fork_world 100 Clone world state for branching
+fork_world 100 Fork world state

-run_rollout 200 Run N steps in a world
+run_rollout 200 Run N forked episodes

 Unknown command types default to a cost of 10.